A population-based approach to background discrimination in particle physics

-The supervised Gibbs sampler was primarily used in this study to estimate the mixture weights of the statistical model, i.e. the fraction of background particles contained in the input data set.
+As anticipated, the algorithm in constrained mode was primarily used in this study in order to estimate the mixture weights, i.e. the fraction of background particles in the input data set.
 Figure \ref{fig:weights_s} shows the corresponding estimates over the last 100 iterations.
 The solid green and dashed red curves correspond to the estimated fractions of signal and background particles, respectively.
 The solid green (dashed red) horizontal line indicates the signal (background) true value from the simulation, while the dash-dot line corresponds to the initial conditions for the mixture weights.

-These results indicate a bias on the estimated mixture weights.
-On the other hand, using the algorithm in supervised mode to estimate the subpopulation mixture weights would introduce a dependence on the regularization parameters due to the histogram regularization procedure discussed in section \ref{regular}, which is not desirable.
-This study has pointed to the following possible reasons for the observed bias on the mixture weights when the Gibbs sampler is operated in supervised mode: